Updated: August 19, 2021

 - Alcohol (Ethanol) as a solvent.
 Commonly used to make tinctures.
 After dissolving the cannabis’ cannabinoids, the alcohol is then evaporated.
 One of the downsides of using Ethanol Extraction is it can also dissolve water soluble components of the plant such as the chlorophyll.

 - CO2 (Carbon Dioxide) as a solvent.
-Commonly used to make hash-oils, vaps, and salves.
+Commonly used to make hash-oils, vapes, and salves.
 Bringing carbon dioxide to a supercritical, liquid state allows a processor to center-in on specific compounds.
-One downside to CO2 extraction is the upfront cost of the equipment, and maintaining safety as there is a lot of pressure involved!
+One downside to CO2 extraction is the upfront cost of the equipment and maintaining safety as there is a lot of pressure involved!

 - Grinding and sieving (Solvent-Free) extraction.
 Commonly used to collect trichome heads (kief) and make blocks of hash.
 The most basic of all extraction methods.
 This method removes the cannabinoid-rich trichomes from the bud by means of grinding or the use of a very fine sieve.